Merzasphor/MWSE/docs/source/types/tes3combatSession.md

 ### `selectAlchemyWithEffect`

-Selects the alchemy item with the greatest value, for a given effect ID and loads it into the `selectedAlchemy` property.
+Selects the alchemy item with the greatest value, for a given effect ID and loads it into the `selectedItem` property.

 ```lua
 local result = myObject:selectAlchemyWithEffect(id)